 - International Exchange

-Since 2004, more than 2,300 undergraduate students have participated in UROP.
-Armed with strong research experiences, many of them were admitted into PhD Programs by the world's leading universities with full scholarship.
+Since 2005, thousands of undergraduate students have participated in UROP.
+Armed with strong research experiences, many of them explore a possible career in the research field and were admitted into world's leading PhD Programs with full scholarship.

 - Learn, Serve, Lead

 HKUST is dedicated to nurturing our students as responsible global citizens and future leaders.
-Students are encouraged to participate in community services to expend their civic awareness and motivate them to serve.
-The leadership training aims to enhance students’ sense of responsibility.
+Students are encouraged to participate in community services which would increase their civic awareness and motivate them to learn, serve and lead.

 HKUST Connect is a community engagement initiative to raise civic awareness and develop sustainable connections with the wider community to deepen students’ learning and promote a benevolent world.